techy-robot/Mighty-Micro-Motors/README.md

 You can check out my project log [here](Progress%20Log.md).

 ## Gearbox
 This has to be a resin printed or precision machined gearbox, just from the sheer smallness of everything.
-The drone motors are 10mm in diameter, so the gearbox should be a similar size.
+The brushless drone motors (HappyModel SE0802) are 10mm in diameter, so the gearbox ideally should be a similar size.

 I'm currently thinking about having a cycloidal or split-ring planetary gearbox, due to the compact size and high reduction ratios

 Preliminary CAD designs are on onshape, you can watch my progress here: [Mighty Micro Motors - Onshape](https://cad.onshape.com/documents/c861ec30af8169cf9c14bd7f/w/e538486c85e6a5fe77cd1d33/e/19bd07544dbaacbeb2fafd06).
 Step files and STL files will also be uploaded to this repo.

-Cycloidal 16-to-1 reduction:
+### Cycloidal 16-to-1 reduction:

 Currently the design is twice as big as my ideal, with a 19mm diameter.
 I can not reduce the diameter without removing the bearings, possible reducing the lifespan.
 This *really* needs to be smaller, so I may do some testing and just remove some bearings.
 I'm not actually sure how well the 1x3x1mm bearings roll compared to just a smooth shaft.
 I could also cut the hole count down if the screws were also the shafts.